Main index | Section 1 | 日本語 | Options |

 .IGNORE | Ignore any errors from the commands associated with this target, exactly as if they all were preceded by a dash (‘-’). |

-.MADE | Mark all sources of this target as being up-to-date. |
+.MADE | Mark all sources of this target as being up to date. |

 .MAKE |